 Parmulariopsella Sivan., Trans.
 Br. mycol.
 Soc.
-55(3): 509 (1970)
+55(3): 509 (1970).

-Index Fungorum number: IF 3746; Facesoffungi number: FoF 02323, 1 morphological species (Species Fungorum 2021), molecular data unavailable.
+Index Fungorum number: IF 3746; Facesoffungi number: FoF 02323, 1 morphological species (Species Fungorum 2022), no molecular data available.

 Saprobic or pathogenic on leaf.
 Sexual morph: Ascostromata epiphyllous, superficial, black, discrete, irregularly suborbicular, flat end-convex, with radiate ridges marking the position of the loculi, plurilocular, connected with the hypostroma in the epidermal cells of the leaf by numerous single hyphae which penetrate the cuticle.
 From the innermost cells of the hypostroma, 1-3 irregularly branched continuous hyphae penetrate the palisade cells and sometimes those of the mesophyll.
 Loculi numerous, opening linearly along the radiate ridges.
 Asci numerous, 8-spored, erect, ellipsoid to obovoid, rounded at the apex, sessile or shortly stipitate.
 Paraphyses branched.
-Ascospores conglobate or obliquely biseriate, smooth, brown, pyriform, unequally 1-septate, with the upper cell longer and broader than the lower cell, constricted at the septum.
-Asexual morph: Unknown.
-(Adapted from Sivanesan 1971).
+Ascospores conglobate or obliquely biseriate, smooth, brown, pyriform, unequallyuniseptate, with the upper cell longer and broader than the lower cell, constricted at the septum.
+Asexual morph: Unknown (adapted from Sivanesan 1971).

 Type species: Parmulariopsella burseracearum Sivan.